SEENEL IMAGING

 LED: 16 emitters / Electropods: 32 receptors / 8 EEG electrodes

-crafted for Wearability
+Sophisticated technology crafted for Wearability

-Medelopt® miniaturisation allows acquisitions on moving patients.
+Medelopt® miniaturisation allows acquisitions on moving participants.

-Designed for getting direct access
+Designed for getting direct access to the scalp

 Due to its unique design structure, Medelopt® solves the hair constraint which is the main fNIRS-related constraint that researchers encounter.
-LED-emitters LED and electropods come directly in contact with the scalp’s skin.
+LED-emitters and electropods come directly in contact with the scalp’s skin.

 Customized